 Refresh Click to refresh the list of files in the content pane.
 Clear Filters Click to clear all filters applied to the list of files.
 Advanced Information Click to view the FortiSandbox and AV signature and engine versions.
 Date Date and time the file was allowlisted.
 File Name of the file.
 Checksum File's checksum.
 Threat Name of threat.
 Description The file's description.
 Blank by default.

-Filtering allowlisted files
+To filter allowlisted files: